NatBat92/disney-villains/README.md

 ![screenshot of the HTML passing the validator](assets/css/images/index-pass.png)

 ### CSS
-* When I ran my CSS through the validator it passed without error
+* When I ran my CSS through the validator it passed without error.

 ![screenshot of my CSS passing in the validator](assets/css/images/css-pass.png)

 ### Accessibility
-* I can confirm the colours and font I chose are easy to read and accessible when running lighthouse in Dev tools
+* I can confirm the colours and font I chose are easy to read and accessible when running lighthouse in Dev tools.

 ![screenshot of lighthouse perforance rating](assets/css/images/lighthouse-screenshot.png)

 ## Deployment

-I followed these steps to deploy mywebsite:
+I followed these steps to deploy my website:
 * Log into Github
 * Selected the Disney-Villains repository
 * Click the settings button
-* select 'pages' on the left hand side
+* Select 'pages' on the left hand side
 * In the sources section, select branch 'main' and save
 * After a few seconds the link to website was provided as seen below